uboslinux/ubos-docs/sphinx/releases/beta13/release-notes/index.rst

   * Java 9 packages are now available, although Java 8 remains the UBOS default for now.

   * Accessories can now specify more than one app that they can be used with.
-While this is an unusual case, this allows an accessory to be used with several, perhaps customized, alternatives of the same app.
+While this is an unusual case, this allows an :term:`Accessory` to be used with several, perhaps customized, alternatives of the same app.

   * There's now a pre-defined variable ``${appconfig.cachedir}`` identifying a directory